htylab/tigerbx/README.md

 ## Label Definitions

-See [Label definitions](doc/seglabel.md) for details on segmentation labels.
+See [Label definitions](doc/seglabel.md) for a full list of anatomical regions used in segmentation.

 ---

-## Validation
+## Validation and Benchmarks

-See [Validation](doc/validation.md) for model accuracy and performance benchmarks.
+See [Validation](doc/validation.md) for details on accuracy, reproducibility, and comparison against other tools.

 ---

 ## Disclaimer

-This software is intended for **research use only** and has **not** been reviewed or approved by the FDA or any similar regulatory body.
-It must **not** be used for diagnostic or clinical purposes.
+This software is intended solely for **research use** and has **not** been reviewed or approved by the FDA or any regulatory body.
+It must **not** be used for diagnostic, treatment, or other clinical purposes.

-The software is provided **"as is"**, without any warranty.
-Use is at your own risk.
-The authors and contributors are not liable for any damages arising from its use.
+The software is provided **"as is"**, without warranty of any kind.
+The developers assume no responsibility for any consequences arising from the use of this software.

----